pbowyer/modx3/RFC-MULTIPLE-TEMPLATE-ENGINES.md

+# RFC: Support multiple template engines in MODX 3

 # Aim

-We want to be able to use other template engines in MODX.
+To allow other template engines to be used in MODX, in addition to the built-in snippets/chunks and templates model.
 A successful outcome is measured against these criteria:

 * New templating engines should be _complimentary_ to MODX, that is not replace the existing templating approach.
+* TBC

 # Why?